floatpoint-root/floatpoint-root.github.io/content/blog/onboarding-mentor.md

 ---
-title: Hiring for Engineers
+title: Considering going into management?
+Start with being an Onboarding Mentor.
-date: 2020-10-20
+date: 2020-11-10
-draft: false
+draft: true
 ---

 Hello there.